Malynda Hale

 But honestly, I feel like kids are going to be curious to find out the truth on their own because they're being kept from it.

-Because, you know, when you tell kids don't touch that, what's the first thing that they do?
+It's kind of that like sparking the curiosity, that forbidden fruit type situation, because you know, when you tell kids don't touch that, what's the first thing that they do?

+They want to go touch it, right?
 So I'm hoping that hearing all of this conversation about things being banned and not being able to

 access them will, you know, embolden them to want to figure out, well, why is this being banned?
+Why is this being taken away?
+Why can't I read this?
+I want to go find out for myself.

+So that's what I'm kind of hoping.
 It's going to have a reverse effect that the people taking things away are.

 Yeah.